 - I let out a scream and he came running.

-3 (dress, skirt, trousers) When you let
+3 (dress, skirt, trousers) Make clothes wider.

 - This skirt is too tight.
 I'll have to let it out at the waist.

-4 (room, house) When you let a place
+4 (room, house) Rent.

 - She lets out rooms to students.

 - The pain wouldn't let up, no matter what she tried.

 - He said he was going to lie down on the sofa.